Find an EPC assessor

 - Getting an EPC through your estate agent may be the quickest option, but it could end up costing you more.

 - Cut out the middle man.
-Use our helpful Find an EPC assessor tool, powered by Local Surveyors Direct, to find qualified energy surveyors in your local area, to shop around, compare quotes and find the right EPC assessor for you at the best price.
+Find qualified energy surveyors in your local area, to shop around, compare quotes and find the right EPC assessor for you at the best price.

 Frequently Asked Questions